Methylnaltrexone: Approval

 On April 1, 2008, Progenics and Wyeth announced that Health Canada has approved methylnaltrexone for the treatment of opioid-induced constipation.

 It was later approved by the US FDA on April 24, 2008.

 Forms

 As of 2010, methylnaltrexone is supplied as an injection in trays containing seven one-dose vials containing 0.6 mL of solution.
 Each tray also contains seven 12 mm 1 mL 27 gauge needles with retractable tips, and alcohol wipes for home use.
 A single vial can treat someone who weighs as much as 115 kg.
 For hospital use, vials are available separately.

+It is also now available in 150 mg oral tablets, taken 3 to 5 times daily.